zelitosaide/react-js-course/src/api/memo/react-api/README_MEMO.md

   There is no benefit to wrapping a component in `memo` in other cases.
 There is no significant harm to doing that either, so some teams choose to not think about individual cases, and memoize as much as possible.
 The downside of this approach is that code becomes less readable.
 Also, not all memoization is affective: a single value that's "always new" is enough to break memoization for an entire component.

   In practice, you can meke a lot of memoization unnecessary by following a few principles:

+  1. When a component visually wraps other components, let it [accept JSX as children](https://beta.reactjs.org/learn/passing-props-to-a-component#passing-jsx-as-children).
+This way, when the wrapper component updates its own state, React knows that its children don't need to re-render.
 </details>

 ### Updating a memoized component using state